Teona09/CMS-Vue.js/README.md

 - You will not need to demo the backend
 - You are free to use any version of VueJS and any libraries of your choosing
 - I recommend you use axios to communicate with the backend

+---

+# Vuex
+if you want to install it use `npm install --save vuex@next`